Regd.No.: 126198/071/072

 Day 6 : Trek to Mamangkhe 2,030 m – 06 hrs.

-From this high spot on the downhill path to Khesewa khola, then crossing a suspension bridge with a last climb of the day through terraced fields to reach Mamankhe village for overnight stop.
+From this high spot on the downhill path to Khesewa Khola, cross a suspension bridge with a last climb of the day through terraced fields to reach Mamankhe village for the overnight stop.

 Food